 How we can create a morning routine when it feels like we don’t have any time to ourselves.
 How long does it take to create a new habit of waking up early for a new morning routine?
 And what’s the overall gain of a morning routine?

 Below is an overview of my conversation with Chanelle about how to create a morning routine you’ll love.
 Listen to episode #41 of the Grace for Single Parents podcast to hear the entire interview.

 How to Create a Morning Routine that Works for You

 The purpose of a morning routine

-- What I noticed is from a simple start of a morning routine was that later in the day, when everything was falling apart, I wasn’t falling apart.
+- From a simple start of a morning routine, I noticed that later in the day, when everything was falling apart, I wasn’t falling apart.